 Condition monitoring and predictive maintenance: By monitoring equipment and tracking changes in performance over time, manufacturers can predict maintenance issues before they occur to reduce repair costs and unplanned downtime.

-Digital twin: Digitalise plant floor asset performance and processes to monitor and adjust production.
-And by testing on a digital twin in the design process, teams can run many tests, making design changes with each iteration before testing on a physical prototype.
+Digital twin: Digitalize plant floor asset performance and processes to monitor and adjust production.
+And by testing on a digital twin in the design process, teams can run many tests, making design changes with each iteration, before testing on a physical prototype.

 HPE solutions for digital manufacturing

-High performance computing (HPC) helps shorten development cycles and keeps iteration turnaround times low.
+High-performance compute (HPC) helps shorten development cycles and keeps iteration turnaround times low.
 HPE HPC solutions scale easily with purpose-built storage and software to power innovation.
 HPE Apollo systems deliver purpose-built compute for demanding HPC and AI applications.
-Our HPC storage is as well suited for the unique demands of AI as traditional all-flash enterprise file storage and is as scalable and cost-effective as traditional parallel storage.
+Our HPC storage is as well suited for the unique demands of AI as traditional all-flash enterprise file storage and is as scalable and cost effective as traditional parallel storage.
 We also offer a comprehensive portfolio of software solutions designed to help you get the best performance out of your systems.

-Use your data to manufacture more quickly, predict failures, reduce unexpected downtime and increase automation.
+Use your data to manufacture more quickly, predict failures, reduce unexpected downtime, and increase automation.
 HPE IIoT solutions bring computing to your data streams and eliminate the expense and risk of sending data to the cloud.
-Find relationships in your data to determine cause and effect and to improve efficiency and predictability.
-From ruggedised edge computing systems to edge-to-cloud wired and wireless networking to condition monitoring solutions, we can help you connect, analyse and share data to automate and drive insights from your IIoT data and apps.
+Find relationships in your data to determine cause and effect and improve efficiency and predictability.
+From ruggedized edge computing systems to edge-to-cloud wired and wireless networking to condition monitoring solutions, we can help you connect, analyze, and share data to automate and drive insights from your IIoT data and apps.

-With the HPE GreenLake edge-to-cloud platform, IT can now deliver a modernised solution that is adaptable, scalable, secure and streamlined to provide business efficiencies from the shop floor to the executive suite.
-It offers workload-optimised services and agile infrastructure to enable faster access to data and insights, combining the automation, agility and economics of the cloud with the security and performance of on-premises infrastructure.
+With the HPE GreenLake edge-to-cloud platform, IT can now deliver a modernized solution that is adaptable, scalable, secure, and streamlined to provide business efficiencies from the shop floor to the executive suite.
+It offers workload-optimized services and agile infrastructure to enable faster access to data and insights, combining the automation, agility, and economics of the cloud with the security and performance of on-premises infrastructure.